abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-09-01-logistic-regression.md

 Repeat untill Convergence,
 &theta;<sub>j</sub>:= &theta;<sub>j</sub> + &alpha;<sup>&#x2202;l(&theta;)</sup>&frasl;<sub>&#x2202;&theta;<sub>j</sub></sub>; _where_ &alpha; is learning rate.

+&alpha; is a hyperparameter that varies between 0 and 1 and needs to be optimized.
+It decides how fast or slow our algorithm is going to converge.
+Higher values might lead to overshooting the maxima and non convergence, while with lower values, it will take longer time to converge.
+After every update we calculate l(&theta;) and observe the change.
+This updation of &theta; might go on forever, so, we define a stopping criteria (often called precision) for when we are very close to the global maxima of the function.
+If the change is less than the specified precision i.e. convergence is achieved, the algorithm stops.

 ### Output

 can be described in general as output for any classification algorithm giving probability outputs.
-*probabilities
+* probabilities
-*Confusion Matrix
+* Confusion Matrix
-*Error Metrics - Misclassification Error, Precision, Recall, F1 Score *AUC
+* Error Metrics - Misclassification Error, Precision, Recall, F1 Score
+* AUC
-*Lift and Gain Charts
+* Lift and Gain Charts
-*IV and WOE
+* IV and WOE